cezzzanne/TodoApp/README.md

 # djangoApp
-Django App
+Todo App
-Small To-Do list.
+Small To-Do list project.
 Built with the purpose of trying the new 2.0 functionality of the Django framework.